- Browse Cases

 Fred Moore and other student leaders organized a walkout at SCSC attended by almost all of the school’s 1,500 students in April.
 The students stated that they would not return to class until SLED’s investigation ended.
 The students also delivered a letter of grievances to the administration.
 In addition, 176 of 190 faculty members signed a petition stating their right to belong to or support the NAACP.

 White administrators at the college responded with threat of expulsion for any students participating in the walkout, and after six days of protests, the students returned to class in fear of the threat.
 Moore was expelled from school.
 Fifteen other SCSC student leaders, including Alice Pyatt, Alvin Anderson, and Barbara Brown, were also suspended for a semester.
 Some faculty members who had signed the petition did not have their contracts renewed for the following year, and a few others of the faculty quit in protest.
-Following the administration’s announcement, 1500 students protested the expulsions of Moore and the other student leaders with marches and demonstrations, though they do not succeed in reversing the decision.
+Following the administration’s announcement, 1500 students protested the expulsions of Moore and the other student leaders with marches and demonstrations, though they did not succeed in reversing the decision.

 The WCCs of Orangeburg County deteriorated in power shortly thereafter, most of which faded completely by 1957, and white businesses slowly tried to bring back their black customers.
 Overall, the conflict had calmed by mid-1956.
 The protests and boycotts in Orangeburg county did not accomplish the desegregation of schools, but they led the way for later student activism in 1960, including sit-ins, picketing, and marches, which would help Orangeburg citizens more audibly express their civil rights goals (see “Orangeburg, South Carolina, students sit-in for U.S. civil rights, 1960”).